-The Data Protection Officer (DPO) is the Deputy Head, who reports directly to the Headteacher.
+The Data Protection Officer (DPO) is Mr J Day, Assistant Head, who reports directly to the Headteacher.
 The DPO is not personally liable for data protection in the school - responsibility sits within the organisation.
 The DPO can be contacted via admin@stgeorges.herts.sch.uk with the subject line "for attention of DPO".